-1. Introduction
+Introduction

-Technological changes significantly impact the sports industry, evident in improvements such as enhancing athletes' performance, enriching spectator experiences, improving sports event management, and enhancing post-event reviews (Amirian, 2016).
-One technology that researchers are interested in is augmented reality technology.
-It involves integrating digital information with the user's environment in real time, enhancing the user experience (Rauschnabel et al., 2022).
+Technological changes significantly impact the sports industry, evident in improvements such as enhancing athletes' performance, enriching spectator experiences, improving sports event management, and enhancing post-event reviews (Aliakbar et al., 2016).
+One technology that researchers are interested in is Augmented Reality technology.
+It involves integrating digital information with the user's environment in real-time, resulting in an enhanced user experience (Rauschnabel et al., 2022).
 Unlike virtual reality, which creates an entirely artificial environment, augmented reality technology allows users to experience natural environments with additional perceptual information overlaid onto them (Liao, 2015).
-Augmented Reality (AR) enhances the physical world by incorporating digital visual elements, sounds, and other sensory stimuli into the user's environment (Dadwal & Hassan, 2016).
-AR is an emerging technology widely utilized across various industries, including sports and fitness.
-By leveraging this technology, it offers a new and engaging way to perform exercises and sports activities (Arzani Birgani et al., 2017).
-Among its main applications, we can highlight the use of virtual reality for teaching and practicing physical activities and fostering motivation to maintain regular exercise routines (Doskarayev et al., 2023; Golabian Moghadam, 2018; Venkatesh et al., 2003).
-In AR, athletes can engage in specific exercises within virtual environments to enhance their skills (Arzani Birgani et al., 2017; Doskarayev et al., 2023; Venkatesh et al., 2003).
-Additionally, augmented reality technology can be employed to analyze and improve athletes' performance through artificial intelligence systems.
-These systems can assist coaches in identifying athletes' strengths and weaknesses, enabling them to create more tailored training programs (Azami & Hasanpoor, 2020; Frevel et al., 2022).
+Augmented reality enhances the physical world by incorporating digital visual elements, sounds, and other sensory stimuli into the user's environment (Dadwal & Hassan, 2016).
+Augmented reality is an emerging technology widely utilized across various industries, including sports and fitness.
+By leveraging this technology, it offers a new and engaging way to perform exercises and sports activities (Arzani Birgani et al., 2016).
+Among its main applications, we can highlight the use of virtual reality for teaching and practicing physical activities, as well as fostering motivation to maintain regular exercise routines (Doskarayev et al., 2023; Moghadam, 2018; Venkatesh et al., 2003).
+By utilizing augmented reality, athletes can engage in specific exercises within virtual environments to enhance their skills (Arzani Birgani et al., 2016; Doskarayev et al., 2023; Venkatesh et al., 2003).
+Additionally, augmented reality technology can be employed to analyze and enhance athletes' performance through artificial intelligence systems.
+These systems can assist coaches in identifying athletes' strengths and weaknesses, enabling them to create more tailored training programs (Azami & Hasanpour, 2020; Frevel et al., 2022).

 Indeed, using augmented reality technology is crucial for advancing and promoting sports.
-It can substantially enhance athletes' performance and overall experience, potentially fostering significant growth within the sports industry (Azami & Hasanpoor, 2020; Doskarayev et al., 2023; Frevel et al., 2022).
+It can substantially enhance athletes' performance and overall experience, potentially fostering significant growth within the sports industry (Azami & Hasanpour, 2020; Doskarayev et al., 2023; Frevel et al., 2022).
 This aspect should be considered: While augmented reality has introduced new perspectives in sports and enriching experiences for athletes and enthusiasts, the effective implementation and increased public acceptance of this technology necessitate a clearer understanding of the influencing factors.
 The acceptance of technology is crucial (Doskarayev et al., 2023).
-One of the most prominent models regarding technology acceptance is the UTAUT.
-He and his colleagues developed a model called the Unified Theory of Technology Acceptance and Use, based on eight models: rational action theory, technology acceptance model, motivation model, theory of planned behavior, combination of technology acceptance model and theory of planned behavior, personal computer use model, theory of diffusion of innovation, and theory of social cognition.
-These models, all related to information and communication technology, collectively explained 70% of the variance in the behavioral intention variable (Golabian Moghadam, 2018; Venkatesh et al., 2003).
+One of the most prominent models regarding technology acceptance is the Unified Theory of Acceptance and Use of Technology.
+He and his colleagues developed a model called the Unified Theory of Technology Acceptance and Use, based on eight models: Rational Action Theory, Technology Acceptance Model, Motivation Model, Theory of Planned Behavior, combination of Technology Acceptance Model and Theory of Planned Behavior, Personal Computer Use Model, Theory of Diffusion of Innovation, and Theory of Social Cognition.
+These models, all related to information and communication technology, collectively explained 70% of the variance in the behavioral intention variable (Moghadam, 2018; Venkatesh et al., 2003).
 This model inherently seeks to understand people's reasons and justifications for rejecting or accepting technology and aims to predict people's behavior by identifying their motivations for using technologies (Azami & Hasanpour, 2020).
-The UTAUT model identifies four constructs: expected performance, effort, social influence, and facilitating conditions, influencing technology acceptance and willingness to adopt it.
+The UTAUT model identifies four constructs: expected performance, expected effort, social influence, and facilitating conditions, which influence technology acceptance and willingness to adopt it.
 Performance expectancy relates to job performance benefits, effort expectancy to ease of use, social influence to perceived importance, and facilitating conditions to support (Venkatesh et al., 2003).